aboutcode-org/aboutcode/docs/source/scancode-toolkit/getting-started/home.rst

 - A comprehensive code scanner that can detect origin or license information inside codebase files
 - A simple command line approach that runs on Windows, Linux, and Mac
-- Your choice of JSON or other output formats (HTML, CSV) for integration with other tools
+- Your choice of JSON or other output formats (SPDX, HTML, CSV) for integration with other tools
+- ScanCode workbench for Visualization
 - Well-tested, easy to hack, and well-documented code
 - Release of the code and reference data under attribution licenses (Apache 2.0 and CC-BY-1.0)
+- Plugin System for easily adding new Functionality to Scans.
+- Python 3 Unicode Capabilities for better supporting users from 100+ languages.
+- Extensive Documentation Support.

 What does ScanCode Toolkit do?
 ------------------------------